Low-complexity Optimal Scheduling over Correlated Fading Channels with ARQ Feedback: System Model

 \subsection{Downlink Scheduling Problem}

 We consider a time-slotted wireless downlink network with one base station and $N$ users, where each user $i$ occupies a dedicated wireless channel.
 The channel state of user $i$, denoted by $C_i[t]$ at slot $t$, evolves according to an ON/OFF Markov chain across time slots within the state space $\mathcal{S}=\{0, 1\}$, independently across channels.
-When the channel is in state `1', one packet can be successfully transmitted, otherwise no packet can be delivered \footnote{Our results easily generalize to the scenario where multiple packets, different across channels, can be transmitted in state `1'.}.
+When the channel is in state `1', one packet can be successfully transmitted, otherwise no packet can be delivered.
 As shown in Fig.~\ref{fig:chain}, the channel state evolution is represented by the transition probabilities

-We assume that the Markovian channels are positively correlated, i.e., $p^i_{11} > p^i_{01}$ for $i{=}1,2,\cdots, N$, which has been commonly used to model the wireless channels in slow fading environment (e.g., \cite{Neely_RR}\cite{Wenzhuo_infocom12}).
+We assume that the Markovian channels are positively correlated, i.e., $p^i_{11} > p^i_{01}$ for $i{=}1,2,\cdots, N$.
+This assumption is commonly made in this field (e.g., \cite{Wenzhuo_infocom12}\cite{Neely_RR}\cite{KrishnaModiano}\cite{sugu_aslm}), which means that auto-correlation of the channel state process is non-negative \cite{Javidi}.
+This means, roughly speaking, that the Markov channel is more likely to stay in its state than changing to another state, which captures the typical slow fading or fast transmission scenarios.
+For ease of presentation, we ignore the trivial case when $p^i_{11}=1$ or $p^i_{01}=0$, $i\in\{1,\cdots, N\}$.

 At the beginning of each time slot, the scheduler chooses users for data transmission.
 The scheduling decisions are made without the exact knowledge of the channel state in the current slot.
 Instead, the accurate ON/OFF channel state of a scheduled user is revealed via ACK/NACK feedback from the receiver, only at the end of each slot following data transmission.